Skip links and keyboard navigation

 To contribute to the abovementioned emissions reduction targets, the following procurement-specific targets must be pursued:

-• the Department of Environment and Science (DES) will work with priority 'categories' and 'agencies' to identify and estimate tonnes of greenhouse gas emitted
+• the Department of Housing and Public Works (HPW) will work with priority 'categories' and 'agencies' to identify and estimate tonnes of greenhouse gas emitted

 • an emissions baseline will be set for each priority 'category' by 2024 and priority procurement activities identified that can contribute to reducing agreed emission levels